christophevg/testman/.github/README.md

 ## The TestMan Steps DSL

 TestMan uses a nested dictionary structure as its domain specific language to encode the steps to take during the test.
 I personally prefer to write them in `yaml`, yet this is purely optional and a personal choice.
-As loong as you pass a dictionary to TestMan, it will happily process it.
+As long as you pass a dictionary to TestMan, it will happily process it.

 The dictionary looks like this:

 ```
 steps = [
   {
-    "step" : "a description of the step used to refer to it",
+    "name" : "a description of the step used to refer to it",
-    "perform" : "the fully qualified name of a function, or a short hand into the TestMan Standard Testers",
+    "perform" : "the fully qualified name of a function",
     "with" : {
       "key" : "value pairs of arguments passed to the function as named arguments",
     },